 Make Sure Your Home Is Spotless

-“No matter how nice your home is, if it is not clean, it loses tons of value in the eyes of a buyer,” said Ross.
+“No matter how nice your home is, if it is not clean, it loses tons of value in the eyes of a buyer,” Ross said.
 “People can overlook some things, but not dirt, dust, mildew and grunge.”

 In addition to doing the basics such as making beds and emptying the wastebaskets, pay attention to less obvious areas as well.